Director of Education, School for Cross-faculty Studies

 Marta joined the Global Sustainable Development team in September 2016.
-Prior to that, she worked as a Teaching Fellow at the Department of Economics at the University of Birmingham and as a Graduate Teaching Assistant at the Institute for Development Policy and Management (now Global Development Institute) at the University of Manchester.
+Prior to that, she worked at the Department of Economics at the University of Birmingham and at the Institute for Development Policy and Management (now Global Development Institute) at the University of Manchester.

 In addition to her academic experience, she has several years’ experience in economic consultancy and has worked with various private sector organisations, government and international bodies, both in the UK and abroad.

-Marta is an applied economist.
+Marta is an applied economist with interdisciplinary interests.
 Her research interests lie within the fields of development, environment and labour economics, with a particular focus on social justice, governance and policy evaluation.

 During her academic career, Marta has gained a range of teaching experience.
 In particular, she has taught many topics relevant to sustainable development, including poverty traps and poverty alleviation, rural development, environmental wealth, governance and institutional economics, as well as statistical techniques of policy impact evaluation.

-Since joining the University of Warwick, she has been nominated and longlisted for the University Awards 2017 in the category of Student Experience.
+In 2017, she was nominated and longlisted for the University Awards in the category of Student Experience.

 GUERRIERO, M. & SEN, K. (2012).
 What Determines the Share of Labour in National Income?
 A Cross-Country Analysis.
 IZA Discussion Paper No. 6643, June 2012. http://ftp.iza.org/dp6643.pdf